 For Generic Drugs developed by Valeo, we retain the global rights to the product.
 Ethacrynate Sodium has been developed by Valeo and we own the rights to the product in all territories except Italy.
-In 2015, we partnered the U.S. rights to a U.S. pharmaceutical company, for a share of the revenues and filed an ANDA with the FDA.
 The decision to develop products includes consideration of international markets and the potential return on investment.